sarahthoorens/pwa-text-editor/README.md

 ## Acceptance Criteria

 ```
-GIVEN a single-page application portfolio for a web developer
+GIVEN a text editor web application
-WHEN I load the portfolio
+WHEN I open my application in my editor
-THEN I am presented with a page containing a header, a section for content, and a footer
+THEN I should see a client server folder structure
-WHEN I view the header
+WHEN I run `npm run start` from the root directory
-THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio
+THEN I find that my application should start up the backend and serve the client
-WHEN I view the navigation titles
+WHEN I run the text editor application from my terminal
-THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
+THEN I find that my JavaScript files have been bundled using webpack
-WHEN I click on a navigation title
+WHEN I run my webpack plugins
-THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
+THEN I find that I have a generated HTML file, service worker, and a manifest file
-WHEN I load the portfolio the first time
+WHEN I use next-gen JavaScript in my application
-THEN the About Me title and section are selected by default
+THEN I find that the text editor still functions in the browser without errors
-WHEN I am presented with the About Me section
+WHEN I open the text editor
-THEN I see a recent photo or avatar of the developer and a short bio about them
+THEN I find that IndexedDB has immediately created a database storage
-WHEN I am presented with the Portfolio section
+WHEN I enter content and subsequently click off of the DOM window
-THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories
+THEN I find that the content in the text editor has been saved with IndexedDB
-WHEN I am presented with the Contact section
+WHEN I reopen the text editor after closing it
-THEN I see a contact form with fields for a name, an email address, and a message
+THEN I find that the content in the text editor has been retrieved from our IndexedDB
-WHEN I move my cursor out of one of the form fields without entering text
+WHEN I click on the Install button
-THEN I receive a notification that this field is required
+THEN I download my web application as an icon on my desktop
-WHEN I enter text into the email address field
+WHEN I load my web application
-THEN I receive a notification if I have entered an invalid email address
+THEN I should have a registered service worker using workbox
-WHEN I am presented with the Resume section
+WHEN I register a service worker
-THEN I see a link to a downloadable resume and a list of the developer’s proficiencies
+THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets
-WHEN I view the footer
+WHEN I deploy to Heroku
-THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
+THEN I should have proper build scripts for a webpack application
 ```

 ## Installation